Yandex Cloud

 • Subnet (if the required subnet is not on the list, create it).

-• Select Public access if the host must be accessible from outside Yandex Cloud.
+• Select Public access to make the host accessible from outside Yandex Cloud, if required.

 • Host priority as a MySQL® replica for creating backups.